FinnYang0415/csci_6221/README.md

 - **Favorites**: Add cities to your in-memory favorites list for quick reference
 - **Clean UI**: Modern Jetpack Compose interface with smooth animations

+## ✅ Full feature list (detailed)

+- Weather search: search any city from the top app bar and load current weather.
+- Current conditions: shows temperature, feels-like, wind, humidity, UV index and an icon/description of the weather.
+- Hourly forecast: scrollable hourly list for the selected day.
+- Daily forecast: compact daily cards for upcoming days with min/max temperatures.
+- Favorites (add/remove):
+	- Add a favorite from the weather screen with "Add to favorites".
+	- Open the inline favorites panel with "Show favorites".
+	- Click any favorite city in the list to immediately load that city's weather into the main screen (this calls `WeatherViewModel.getWeather(cityName)` and closes the favorites panel).
+	- Favorites are stored in-memory for the session (not persisted across app restarts).
+- Lightweight navigation: the app updates the main weather screen when selecting favorites (no full navigation stack change by default).
+- Compose previews: many screens include `@Preview` implementations for quick Android Studio previewing.

 ## 🆕 New: Favorites Feature

 - Add cities to a favorites list with one tap